LearnWeb3DAO/lw3-faq/general/general.md

 ### Q3.
 Why I am facing "Nothing to compile" issue while compiling my contract in Windows Device?

 You need to check and Update your `Hardhat` Version to "2.9.6".
 You can do this by entering this command ` npm install --save-dev "hardhat@^2.9.6" `

+Q4.
+How do I get the NFT once I complete any track ?

+once you complete a certain track the NFT will be released in your OpenSea you can see it , you willl recieve it in the end of month.